-Curriculum, instruction, and assessment practices.
-Focus on

-planning for instruction, appropriate instructional strategies, multiple methods of assessment, adjusting instruction and assessment for diverse learners, formative and summative assessment data, and assessment for learning.
+Curriculum, instruction, and assessment practices for PK-12.
+Focus on planning for instruction, appropriate instructional strategies, multiple methods of assessment, adjusting instruction and assessment for diverse learners, formative and summative assessment data, and assessment for learning.
 Prerequisite: Admission to Education Program.